Fox entertainment talent say they’re ‘disgusted’ and ‘embarrassed’ over Fox News

 Seth MacFarlane, creator of a variety of Fox network shows including “Family Guy,” and Steve Levitan, co-creator of “Modern Family,” which is produced by 20th Century Fox TV, both recently expressed their personal conflicts in working under 21st Century Fox, which owns the Fox television network as well as Fox News.

+Later on Tuesday, Levitan said he planned to leave Fox after "Modern Family" had come to an end.

+"I look forward to seeing #ModernFamily through to the end and then, sale or no sale, setting up shop elsewhere," he wrote on Twitter, though he then issued a statement to Variety in which he softened his stance.

-They were joined by others in the entertainment and advertising industries who are questioning their business relationships over the coverage of Fox News.
+They were joined by others in the entertainment and advertising industries who are questioning their business relationships over the coverage by Fox News.

 Filmmaker Judd Apatow also called on Fox talent to stand up and protest the immigration policy, which has been bitterly criticized by politicians of both parties.
 Apatow himself worked with Fox years ago, but noted in a tweet that he has not had a professional arrangement with the network since 2002.